Frequently Asked Questions

 Online semester based courses have a specific enrollment period which is the same as semester based campus classes.
 The courses have specific start and end dates which usually correspond the University's semester schedule.
 Students will have specific deadlines to complete assignments and quizzes/exams.
 There will be other students enrolled and loaded into the same course site.
 Many require participation in online discussion boards but most do not require students to be logged in at a specific time.
 An instructor will be available in the course site for questions and discussion.

-A self-paced course offers the student the most flexibility - enroll anytime, work independently, finish assignments on your schedule and take between six weeks to nine months to complete the course.
+A self-paced course offers the student the most flexibility - enroll anytime, work independently, finish assignments on your schedule and take between six weeks to six months to complete the course.

 What does it mean when a course is listed as individual study?